Skip to main content

 Continuous labor support

-A doula stays with you from early labor through delivery.
-No shift changes, no leaving the room.
+A doula provides continuous support from early labor through delivery.
+No shift changes, no handing you off to someone else.

 Evidence-based comfort techniques